Jephté

 Jephté (Jephtha) is an opera by the French composer Michel Pignolet de Montéclair.
 It takes the form of a tragédie en musique in a prologue and five acts (because of its subject matter it was also styled a tragédie biblique).
 The libretto, by the Abbé Simon-Joseph Pellegrin, is based on the story of Jephtha from the Book of Judges.
 The oratorio was first performed at the Académie royale de musique, Paris on 28 February 1732.
 It was the first opera in France using a story from the Bible to appear on a public stage.
-For this reason, Cardinal de Noailles banned performances of the work for a time.
 Montéclair made revisions for revivals of the work in March 1732 and April 1737.

 In 1735, the soprano who had premiered Iphise, Catherine-Nicole Lemaure, was forced to appear in that year's revival via threats of imprisonment if she would not do so; therefore, she intentionally bombed the performance and was booed at by the audience.
 She was detained overnight at For-l'Évêque, a Parisian prison, until she returned the next night to sing the role correctly.